anestorov/EvaluationTask/readme.md

 ## 3: Escape a labyrinth

 This task was very interesting.
 At first I realized that matrix labirinth can be represented as a graph and explored using BFS or DFS algorithms.
 Since the goal was to find the shortest path not just any path I had to choose **BFS**.
 However the requirement that a wall can be broken once was a bit challenging.
 My first thought was to produce multiple variations of the labirinth removing one wall cell at a time and exploring each one but that was very inefficient.

-Then I got the realization that I can track **multiple paths** to each explored node (labirinth cell) but also explore walls as valid nodes.
-So I designed it initially with 2 paths - one that represents a path not braking any walls and second path that represents one wall.
-The idea was that when exploring a wall cell its path can be the non-wall-breaking path of its parent + current cell.
-At that wall cell the non-wall-breaking path is discontinued and only its through-one-wall path contunues to be inhereted by its subsequent neightours.
+Then I realize that I can keep track of **multiple paths** to each explored node (labirinth cell) and also explore walls as valid nodes since they can be passed.
+So I designed it initially with 2 paths - one that represents a path not braking any walls and second path that represents passing through one wall.
+The idea was that when exploring a wall cell its path can be calculated by the non-wall-breaking path of its parent + the current cell.
+At that wall cell the non-wall-breaking path is discontinued and only its through-one-wall path contunues to be passed to its subsequent neightours.
 This led to the idea that I can store those paths in a array ordered by the number of walls it break.
-0th index has non wall-breaking path, 1th index - one wall broken etc. So when exploring a wall cell I can set every path to its parent's n-1 path and discontinue the 0th path.
-This led to generalizing the algorith and achiving a way to calculate the optimal path through variable number of walls.
+0th index has non wall-breaking path, 1th index - one wall broken etc. So when exploring a wall cell I can set every n<sup>th</sup> path to its parent's n-1 path and discontinue the 0th path.
+This led to generalizing the algorithm and achiving a way to calculate the optimal path through variable number of walls.

-The searching algorith is almost tipical BFS where it starts from the root none (labirinth entrance) and explore each neighbour by puting to a **FIFO Queue**.
+The searching algorith is almost tipical **BFS** where it starts from the root none (labirinth entrance) and explore each neighbour by puting to a **FIFO Queue**.
 While the queue has entries or the end node is reached it pops elements out of the queue and compares it with its neighbourhs node's paths.
 If a shortest path is found the path is updated and node is re-queued for subsequent exploration of its neighbours.

 For achiving more readible code I made 2 helper classes - **MazeNode** - which represents a labirinth cell or grapgh node and **MazePath** - representing each path to particular node as an array of MazeNodes

 ### Run the code UI in Browser